Skip to main content

 4. Select Occupancy Limit and click Apply.

-5. Enter the name of the occupancy limit zone to add in the Info section.
+5. Enter the name of the occupancy limit setting to add in the Info section.

-6. Configure the details of the occupancy limit zone in the Configuration section.
+6. Configure the details of the occupancy limit setting in the Configuration section.
 For more information, refer to the following.

-7. In the Count Bypass section, you can select entry groups that can always pass through the occupancy limit zone.
+7. In the Count Bypass section, you can select access groups that can always bypass the occupancy limit setting.
 For more information, refer to the following.

 8. After completing all settings, click Apply at the bottom of the screen.